daelvn/tildeath/README.md

 - If a logic error is found, the computer will be explosionated (or shut down).
 - If you try to kill an imported object, the computer will be blow up'ed (or shut down).
-- If you try to import a library that does not exist, it will instead make it an object with the lifespan of [\[S\] Collide](https://www.youtube.com/watch?v=Y5wYN6rB_Rg) in seconds (1801s).
+- If you try to import a library that does not exist, it will instead make it an object with the lifespan of [\[S\] Collide](https://www.youtube.com/watch?v=Y5wYN6rB_Rg) in seconds (1080s).
 - If there is a syntax error, the file will be deleted.
-Nobody wants invalid files! (~~you're not a file Tavros you can stay.~~)
+Nobody wants invalid files!
 - See more below!

 ## Installing